envytools/envytools/hwdocs/pm/nv43-therm.rst

 Introduction
 ============

-THERM is an area present in PBUS on NV43:NV50 chipsets.
+THERM is an area present in PBUS on NV43:NV50 GPUs.
 This area is reponsible for temperature monitoring, probably on low-end and middle-range GPUs since high-end cards have been using LM89/ADT7473 for a long time.
 Beside some configuration knobs, THERM can generate IRQs to the HOST when the temperature goes over a configurable ALARM threshold or outside a configurable temperature range.
-This range has been replaced by PTHERM on nv50+ chipsets.
+This range has been replaced by PTHERM on nv50+ GPUs.

 THERM's MMIO range is 0x15b0:0x15c0.
 There are two major variants of this range: